Nalhin/Navigation/README.md

 The project provides the graphical interface to visualize and simulate the execution process of various pathfinding algorithms.
 To ensure the most accurate and up-to-date results, it operates on spatial data provided by the OpenStreetMap community.
 The use of microservice architecture enables the entire application to be scalable, reliable and fault-tolerant.
-The infrastructure abstracts the process of distributing the data between services.
+Using Kafka Connect allows to abstract the process of data distribution between services.

 ## Features

 * OSM file parser
 * OSM street network graph
-* Implementation and visualization of the following single-source shortest path algorithms:
+* Implementation and visualization of the following single-source shortest path (SSSP) algorithms:
     * [BFS](backend/libraries/pathfinder/src/main/java/com/navigation/pathfinder/pathfinding/BFSPathfinder.java)
     * [Bidirectional BFS](backend/libraries/pathfinder/src/main/java/com/navigation/pathfinder/pathfinding/BidirectionalBFSPathfinder.java)
     * [Bellman-Ford](backend/libraries/pathfinder/src/main/java/com/navigation/pathfinder/pathfinding/BellmanFordPathfinder.java)